Extension of the ratio method to proton-rich nuclei: Extension of the ratio method to a B projectile

 The previous sections have shown that the dynamical calculation can be directly confronted to the REB prediction only for a light target, like $^{12}$C. Unfortunately, this is also the target that leads to the lowest breakup cross section and hence for which the ratio will be the hardest to measure.
 In order to find a compromise between accuracy of the method and feasibility of the measurement, we have performed another series of calculations on a $^{58}$Ni target at the same energy.
 The results are displayed in \Fig{f3}.

 The results obtained on the $^{58}$Ni target are similar to those computed with the two previous targets.
 Here also, the dynamical breakup and summed angular distributions exhibit very similar decays and oscillatory patterns, which roughly cancel out when considering their ratio.
-Contrarily to the $^{12}$C calculation, that ratio is not in full agreement with the REB form factor: At forward angle ($\theta\lesssim5^\circ$), the DEA ratio lies below its REB prediction, while at larger angles, it exhibits remnant oscillations.
+However, that ratio is in less good agreement with the REB form factor than on $^{12}$C: at forward angle ($\theta\lesssim5^\circ$), the DEA ratio lies below its REB prediction, while at larger angles, it exhibits remnant oscillations.
 Both problems fully disappear when the calculation is performed without the $p$-$T$ interaction.
 As discussed in \Sec{8BPb}, the former issue is due to the dominance in that angular region of the Coulomb part of the $p$-$T$ interaction, which hinders the breakup.
 The second issue is related to the whole $V_{pT}$, which produces a shift in the angular distributions, as explained in \Sec{8BC}.

 Although it produces a larger breakup cross section than C for $\theta\lesssim 8^\circ$, which would thus be easier to measure, the Ni target does not seem the optimal choice for a measurement of the ratio for $^8$B because the ratio it produces cannot be directly related to the REB prediction.
 At least for this nucleus, it seems that light targets should be favored in an experimental use of the ratio method.